-- 2. Toggle to the Low Power setting. - 3.
-With the microphone about 2 in.
-[51 mm] from your mouth, press and hold the Talk button and speak into the microphone.
+- 1. Check to see that your radio is set to a proper channel for the type of message you plan to send. - 2.
+Toggle to the Low Power setting. - 3.
+With the microphone about 51 mm [2 in.] from your mouth, press and hold the Talk button and speak into the microphone.
 The Transmit icon will appear on the LCD. - 4.
 Release the Talk button when you are finished speaking.
 Your radio can only operate in either Transmit (Tx) or Receive (Rx) mode at any given time.
 You will not hear the response to your message unless the Talk button is released.
-Battery Power icon is held at the level it was at during receive.
+Battery Power icon is frozen for Tx at whatever level it was during receive.